-SECTION 3.
-When a cubicle/office becomes available, it shall be offered to other similarly situated unit employees in the office on the basis of seniority.
+Section 4.
+When a standard workstation becomes available, it shall be offered to other similarly situated unit employees in the office on the basis of seniority.
 The determination of the scope of similarly situated and the procedures to be used shall be negotiated at the local level.
 To the extent practicable, cubicles and offices currently assigned to bargaining unit positions shall be maintained as bargaining unit employee locations.
-When a bargaining unit employee takes a permanent or temporary position in excess of thirty (30) days outside one of the bargaining units covered by this Agreement, if requested by the Union, the employee in accordance with this section.
+When a bargaining unit employee takes a permanent or temporary position in excess of thirty (30) days outside one of the bargaining units covered by this Agreement, if requested by the Union, the employee shall have their cubicle reassigned to a bargaining unit employee in accordance with this section.

-SECTION 4.
-All moves for one or more bargaining unit employee shall be accomplished on duty time.
+Section 5.
+All moves that require the bargaining unit employee's presence shall be accomplished on duty time.

-Hazardous Geological/Weather Conditions
+ARTICLE 19 - Hazardous Geological/Weather Conditions

-SECTION 1.
+Section 1.
 Given the essential nature of FAA responsibilities, employees are expected to make a reasonable effort to report for work during hazardous geological/weather conditions between the employee's home and their duty location; however, they are not expected to disregard their personal safety or that of their family.
 All employees who are unable to report for duty shall notify their facility/ office as soon as possible.
 Employees who are unable to report for duty shall be granted excused absence at the time of their request, subject to the review process in Section 2.
 If requested, employees shall provide information that supports their request for excused absence as soon as feasible after returning to duty.
 Examples of information are: